johndcobb/johndcobb.github.io/index.md

 <div class="intro" markdown="1">
 I am a NSF postdoctoral fellow with [Hal Schenck](http://webhome.auburn.edu/~hks0015/) at Auburn University.
 I received my PhD from the mathematics department at the [University of Wisconsin-Madison](https://www.math.wisc.edu/) in May 2024, where I was advised by both [Daniel Erman](https://math.hawaii.edu/~erman) and [Michael Kemeny](https://people.math.wisc.edu/~kemeny/homepage.html).
 From 2019 to 2022, I was supported by a [DoD NDSEG Fellowship](https://ndseg.sysplus.com/NDSEG/About/).
 Details are in my [CV]({{ absolute_url }}/cv).

 My research interests are primarily within algebraic geometry and commutative algebra.
-My work involves syzygies, toric varieties, defining equations of curves, and more recently, applications to algebraic statistics.
+My work involves syzygies, toric varieties, defining equations of curves, and applications to statistics and data science.
 </div>

 <div class="me" markdown="1">